Islands 4 Kids is a Romanian project led by American Robert Jacobs that is building a home for orphans of the country.

 At Islands 4 Kids locations, children receive a safe place to live as well as basic skills training that prepares them for an independent and successful life.

 In the late 1960s Romanian leader Nicolae Ceauşescu made both abortion and contraception illegal, believing that population growth would lead to economic growth.
-In addition, a tax was placed on people without children.
+In addition, a tax was placed on people without children and many married in order to avoid penalties.
 The out of control population growth produced a generation called decreței who were abandoned due to an inability to sustain such large families.
+Many of the mandated, convenience marriages ended in divorce and mothers found themselves abandoned and unable to feed their children.
 These vulnerable groups were subjected to institutionalized neglect, physical and sexual abuse, and drug use to control behavior.
 After the December 1989 Romanian Revolution, a difficult transition period followed.
 During this period the number of street children exploded as many ran away or were thrown out of orphanages and abusive homes.
 These children were often seen begging, inhaling ‘aurolac’ from sniffing bags, and roaming around the Bucharest Metro; a reality captured in a documentary called Children Underground (2001).

 An entire generation of children growing up neglected in the streets, in a country where famine was all too common, resulted in a culture that persists where this lifestyle is normal.
 But it is not.